Declaring a Major/Minor

 Can I switch my major or minor if I change my mind?

 - Absolutely.
 Though we don't recommend switching too many times, you should be in the program(s) that really interests you.
 Many students double major, and you also have the option of switching a major to a minor and vice versa if you would like.
 It is not necessary to have a major removed - you will only graduate with degrees for which you turn in a graduation application.

 How long will it take me to graduate?

-- The major is 33 credit hours long, which is the minimum number of credits for any degree at the U. Depending on your language level, you will easily be able to graduate (assuming your first 2 years were spent on General Education and Bachelor's degree requirements) within 2 years or sooner.
+- The major is 36 credit hours long.
+Depending on your language level, you will easily be able to graduate (assuming your first 2 years were spent on General Education and Bachelor's degree requirements) within 4 years or sooner.

-Some electives aren’t showing up on my DARS report.
-What do I do?
+Some electives aren’t showing up on my Degree Audit.
+What should I do?

 - Yes.
 Some majors will have a limit on how many you can double-count.
 The general rule for double majors in International Studies is no more than 4 courses total may be from one department.
 There are also some courses which have designations allowing them to fulfill General Education or Bachelor degree requirements, but it doesn't happen very often.
 NEVER leave specific requirements to the end of your career, because if the correct courses are not offered it could result in a delay to your graduation date.

 I’m looking for a specific approved course on the schedule, but the time doesn’t work for me.
 When will it be offered again?
 What if the class I want isn’t offered before I graduate?